Policy-Based Routing OpenWrt Package Documentation

 option dest_port '61820'

-8.3.13.
-Local Wireguard Server + Another VPN Client (Scenario 1)
+Local WireGuard Server + Another VPN Client (Scenario 1)

-If another VPN client is used as default routing (for the whole internet), sadly no pbr rule will allow it to intercept and properly route the UDP traffic of Wireguard server, please either use the OpenVPN server and configure it to use TCP protocol or use the Scenario 2 below.
+If another VPN client is used as default routing (for the whole Internet), sadly no pbr rule will allow it to intercept and properly route the UDP traffic of WireGuard server, please either use the OpenVPN server and configure it to use TCP protocol or use the Scenario 2 below.

-8.3.14.
-Local Wireguard Server + Another VPN Client (Scenario 2)
+Local WireGuard Server + Another VPN Client (Scenario 2)

 If another VPN client is not used as default routing and you create policies to selectively use the VPN client, make sure your settings are as following (three dots on the line imply other options can be listed in the section as well).
 Make sure that the policy mentioned below is at the top of your policies list.